NNLO QCD calculation of hadron multiplicities in light-quark jets at lepton colliders: The First Term Based on the P2B Method

 \section{The First Term Based on the P2B Method}

 Through this study, we have developed \texttt{v2.1SLD} of the \texttt{FMNLO} program, which allows for NNLO calculations and grid generation for the hadron energy fraction distribution in light-quark jets and is available from the authors upon request.
 Instructions for installation and usage of \texttt{FMNLOv2.1SLD} can be found in Appendix A of Ref.~\cite{Liu:2023fsq}.
 Here, we highlight only the usage of the first term based on the P2B method, which can be calculated using the module \texttt{A4001SLD} within the \texttt{FMNLOv2.1SLD} package.
-Importantly, to only consider three light quark flavors ($u$, $d$, $s$) for the electroweak vertex, one has to modify \texttt{sidis/src/inte.f90} located in the main directory \texttt{FMNLOv2.1SLD}.
-That can be achieved by simply replacing $5$ with $3$ at the \texttt{163-th} line of the file.
-The parameter card for this module corresponds to the file \texttt{FMNLOv2.1SLD/mgen/A4001SLD/proc.run}, and reads: The additional parameters compared to similar modules presented in \texttt{FMNLOv2.1}~\cite{Zhou:2024cyk} are \begin{itemize} \item \texttt{epol} specifies the electron beam polarization. -1.0 denotes a left-handed electron; 1.0 denotes a right-handed electron. \item \texttt{ifor} specifies the hemisphere to be calculated.
+Importantly, to only consider three light-quark flavors ($u$, $d$, $s$) for the electroweak vertex, one has to modify \texttt{sia/src/inte.f90} located in the main directory \texttt{FMNLOv2.1SLD}.
+That can be achieved by simply replacing $5$ with $3$ at the \texttt{163rd} line of the file.
+The parameter card for this module corresponds to the file \texttt{FMNLOv2.1SLD/mgen/A4001SLD/proc.run}, and reads: The additional parameters compared to similar modules presented in \texttt{FMNLOv2.1}~\cite{Zhou:2024cyk} are as follows: \begin{itemize} \item \texttt{sia} specifies the name of the directory that contains the module to be loaded. \item \texttt{epol} specifies the electron beam polarization. -1.0 denotes a left-handed electron; 1.0 denotes a right-handed electron. \item \texttt{ifor} specifies the hemisphere to be calculated.
 1 selects the quark-tagged hemisphere; -1 selects the antiquark-tagged hemisphere. \item \texttt{nz1, nz2} specify the lower and upper limits, respectively, for the $z$-component of the signed thrust axis ($n_z$). \end{itemize}